 Yay, for quick, simple, easy, and great looking tees for all summer long!

 The pocket’s stripes fit perfectly in between the shirt’s stripes.
 It was a happy accident which often happens while upcycling!
+If you are sewing stripes this is how to match stripes.

 Share any upcycle inspired projects for your children with the hashtag #upcycledkid!